mathLab/PINA/docs/source/_rst/tutorials/tutorial1/tutorial.rst

 Problem definition in the **PINA** framework is done by building a python ``class``, which inherits from one or more problem classes (``SpatialProblem``, ``TimeDependentProblem``, ``ParametricProblem``, …) depending on the nature of the problem.
-Below is an example: ### Simple Ordinary Differential Equation Consider the following:
+Below is an example.
+Consider the following simple Ordinary Differential Equation:

 .. math::